KastnerRG/Read_the_docs/docs/project1.rst

 .. math::
   \text{Throughput (MHz)} = 1000/(\text{Clock Period(ns)} * \# \text{Clock Cycles})

-You should always present your results using units (Hz, KHz, MHz, etc.) that make “sense”.
+You should always present your results using units (Hz, KHz, MHz, etc.) that make “sense.”
 For example, you should not do 10000 Hz instead 10 KHz.
 Or not 0.02 MHz but rather 20 KHz

 Example Figures
 ~~~~~~~~~~~~~~~

 Figure 1 shows an example graph of resource usage for eight designs.
-Figure 2 shows the performance of these 8 designs in terms of throughput.
+Figure 2 shows their throughput performance.

 .. image:: FIRArea.svg
     :width: 640px